 Your timeline should show the work flow, identify key milestones and deliverables, and should identify 2 significant milestones against which you propose progress award payments should be made.

+NASA recommends that you collaboratively validate your design with them.
+Please share your plan to do this (for example, sharing a design drawing in advance of any fabrication work).

 Resources (3000 character limit)

 Please describe the resources needed to develop and deliver at least 3 prototypes.
 Resources include things like facilities, equipment, testing capabilities, and raw materials or goods.